 If you're bored of looking out of the window at all the snow, give yourself some inspiration looking at photos of riders in the sun - we regularly post up galleries of the pro's in action in the races such as the Tour Down Under.

 There are also quite a few of you who have braved the elements to go out for a slippery spin along the local lanes.
 We asked you to send in your snowy riding pics and were surprised how many of you had gone out.
-Take a look at the Cycling in the Snow gallery.
+Take a look at the Cycling in the Snow gallery: maybe you've got a photo that is worthy of adding to it?

 One way to get away from the grip of a British winter is to literally get away from Britain.
 Booking a bit of winter sun for you and your bike is an easy task, and many summer resorts have plenty of space and quiet roads in the off-season.